Poacher's gun

-The poacher's gun was, as its name suggests, an easily concealable firearm predominantly used by poachers in Northern England from the 18th until the early 20th century for bagging rabbits, squirrels, partridges, rooks, pigeons, and other small game animals.
+The poacher's gun is a concealable firearm predominantly used by poachers in Northern England from the 18th until the early 20th century for bagging rabbits, squirrels, partridges, rooks, pigeons, and other small game animals.
 The contemporary cane gun had a similar look and function, but it was designed to resemble a walking stick, rather than for compactness and ease of concealment.

 18th century

 The first poachers' guns were built around a military surplus flintlock horse pistol.
 Muzzle loading guns of this type were both common and relatively affordable for a working-class man as these were frequently brought back by soldiers returning from the wars with the French, and either sold or exchanged for gin at one of the many pawn shops or taverns.
 The Industrial Revolution equipped workers with what had previously been considered advanced metalworking skills.
-With tools smuggled home from the workplace such as a tap and die and a few files, any resourceful man or boy could create his own concealable hunting weapon.
+With tools smuggled home from the workplace such as a tap and die and a few files, concealable hunting weapons could be fabricated at home.
 The original poacher's gun had a threaded barrel extension and a detachable buttstock similar to a modern takedown gun.
-The three parts were concealed in the owner's coat until needed, so if he was seen by a gamekeeper or constable he would be less likely to be arrested for armed trespass.
+The three parts were concealed in the owner's coat until needed.
+By concealing the weapon's parts, being seen by a gamekeeper or constable was less likely to result in arrest for armed trespass.
 This was a serious crime during the 18th century that was usually punished with transportation to Australia.